Ssamza/Ssamza/README.md

 ## Projects
 Here are a few noteworthy projects I have worked on:
+- Project: The Art Gallery
+- Project: Countries App
-- Project Name: Rick & Morty App
+- Project: Rick & Morty App
-- Project Name: Countries App

 Check out my GitHub repositories for more projects and code samples.